Romance Is Boring: Release and promotion

 A promotional single for the album, "The Sea Is a Good Place to Think of the Future", was released on 9 September 2009.
 A "slow-building, atmospherically-arranged epic about death", the track marked a sonic departure from their previous work.
 It was named a Best New Track on Pitchfork, with critic Ryan Dombal calling the song "the work of a band, not a bunch of enthusiastic devotees".
 The lead single, "There Are Listed Buildings", was issued on 2 November 2009, when it was announced the band's third studio album, Romance Is Boring, would release on 1 February 2010.
 Its cover art was designed by Cari Ann Wayman.
 Three months before its official release, in December, the full album was leaked online.
 Paisey wrote a statement on the band's blog talking of his disappointment and anger at the fact, saying: "It really feels like ripping something out of my chest".

-The album's title track was released as a 7" single on 15 February 2010.
-It was backed with "Too Many Flesh Suppers", an unreleased song Paisey described as "the biggest departure from anything [the band had] done before" and the "darkest thing [they had] ever recorded, sonically and lyrically."
+The album's title track was released as a 7" single on 15 February 2010, which was backed with "Too Many Flesh Suppers", a then-unreleased song.
 The B-side was later released as a free download on the band's blog on 30 November 2010.

 From April 2010, the band embarked on a North American tour supporting the album.
 The following month, they played at several festivals across the United Kingdom, before performing a second circuit across the United States in October.
 While on tour, Paisey suffered from a mild concussion and sprained wrist after he leaped from the stage at the Summer Sundae.

 In July 2010, the band released All's Well That Ends, an extended play featuring reworked, acoustic versions of four songs from Romance Is Boring.